OptimalBPM/of/README.md

 # Optimal Framework

-***THIS SOFTWARE IS STILL UNRELEASED.
-IT IS IN ITS FINAL PHASES OF DEVELOPMENT AND NOT YET RECOMMENDED FOR PRODUCTION, ONLY RESEARCH!***

 The Optimal Framework is the equivalent of a CMS for systems development.
 One could call it a Function Management System.
 An FMS.